 Avoid walking popular tourist streets during the evening (when every jackass hustler is out and about).

 Most Luxor sales people seem to think all tourists are from the same tribe – the endless-money tribe.

 So whether you’re a Rolex-wearing 5-star dude or a scruffy backpacker, the price will always be inflated.

 Bargain.
 Accept.
 Or move on and find a honest vendor (they are here, too).

 Some shop owners refuse to give the real price.

-(Having said this if you don’t care it will usually only mean 1-2 extra pounds on each item).
 However, supermarkets – with barcode cashiers – are often the only places to get true Egyptian prices.
 There’s a great supermarket near the train station.

 A couple of okay bottle stores are in this area, too.
 Just ignore the taxis guys here.

 ALWAYS ASK PRICES FIRST – for any goods and service.
 Then confirm it again.
 And check that there’s no extra fees.

 Lastly, enjoy the sights of Ancient Thebes while in Luxor.